bluewitch/dwulf-manifesto/Code_Languages.md

 ### Pixi.js
 2D

+## React.js
+React is a nimble library created by Facebook, that allows you to build and render out simple UI components.

+While not as framework comprehensive as Angular, with complete solutions out of the box such as form validation, etc. It has a everything is JavaScript mantra, utilizing JSX, which requires a interpreter called Babel to convert JSX syntax to JavaScript.

+Create React App
+- Web Server
+- Webpack
+- Babel

+Components

+### React Native
+Mobile UI development

 ### TS (Type Script)
 TypeScript is an open-source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript, and adds optional static typing to the language.
 TypeScript is designed for development of large applications and transcompiles to JavaScript. ... js.
 TypeScript headers for the Node.